citation-file-format/citation-file-format/index.md

 ### A software with a DOI

-Note that [@principles, p.
-12] recommends
+Note that {% cite principles -l 12 %} recommends

 > [...] the use of DOIs as the unique identifier due to their common usage and acceptance, particularly as they are the standard for other digital products such as publications.

-Furthermore, DOIs should point to a "unique, specific software version" [@principles, p.
-12].
-Also it is recommended [@principles, p.
-13] that:
+Furthermore, DOIs should point to a "unique, specific software version" {% cite principles -l 12 %}.
+Also it is recommended {% cite principles -l 13 %} that:

 > the [DOI] should resolve to a persistent landing page that contains metadata and a link to the software itself, rather than directly to the source code files, repository, or executable.